SAM-Denton/samde/README.md

 </details>

 ## Installation
-This script is intended to be ran after using archinstall with the "xorg" profile.
+Use this script after installing Arch with archinstall.
+Select the "xorg" profile in archinstall.

 **Run this script as a user with sudo privileges.**
 ```